 Day cruises and water taxis are two ways to arrive here.
 Eating lunch here on a glorified pier in a hidden beach alcove made from a memorable meal.
 The menu ranged from basics like hamburgers to more interesting selections like octopus with salsa.

 The beach is very close by, so those who fancied a swim after dinner (*raises hand*) made sure to take advantage.
 Here’s another cool thing about Ocean Grill: The outdoor bathroom is located up a flight of steps, which means that the best views in the entire area come from the john.
 This is the view from a bathroom in paradise:

 PV is such a great place for food, and local companies and entrepreneurs have been creating local food experiences.
 Food tours are among the best things to do in Puerto Vallarta.
 Below, take a look at some of the food tours currently offered by our partners at Get Your Guide.

-Among the cool options are: a cooking class, a tour of a tequila distillery, a street food tour, and a Pirates of the Bay dinner cruise experience.
+Among the cool options are: a street food tour, a local cuisine tour, and the popular Rhythms of the Night dinner experience.
 Check out the current offerings!

 Mexican food in Puerto Vallarta

 Probably half my diet back home in Chicago is comprised of Mexican food, so I wasn’t going to come all this way and not sample the local cuisine.

 We had a great dinner at No Way Jose, which really has it going on from a visual perspective, with colorful dining rooms and interesting artwork on the walls.

 I like that the salad was prepared at the table.
 It’s always more fun when you can see your meal being prepared.